edbury/gremlin-camp/src/site/notes/encounters/house-sitting.md

 ## The basics

-Our address is <address>3900 Adeline Street, Oakland, CA 94608</address>.
+Our address is `3900 Adeline Street, Oakland, CA 94608`.

+We are in apartment `318`.

 ## Getting in

-The address for our place is <address>3900 Adeline Street, Oakland, CA 94608</address>.
-The main entrance is on Adeline Street between 39th Street and Yerba Buena Avenue.

-The apartment number is 318